 Today, only a handful of companies account for most of the world’s commercial breeding and seed sales.
-Increasingly, patenting is used to enhance the power and control of these companies over the seeds and the farmers that feed the world.
+Increasingly, patenting and restrictive contracts are used to enhance the power and control of these companies over the seeds and the farmers that feed the world.

 Inspired by the free and open source software movement that has provided alternatives to proprietary software, OSSI was created to free the seed – to make sure that the genes in at least some seed can never be locked away from use by intellectual property rights.

 Interested in learning more about OSSI?
 Check out our annual online magazine with contributions from OSSI board members and partners

 We’re working hard to FREE THE SEED!
 We greatly appreciate your support — it helps us to increase the number OSSI-Pledged varieties that are free of intellectual property restrictions now and into the future.Donate Now